Welcome

 • Land law distinguishes between real property (land and rights in it) and personal property (chattels).

-• The legal definition of land includes physical elements and intangible rights (corporeal and incorporeal hereditaments).
+• The legal definition of land includes physical elements and intangible rights (corporeal and incorporeal hereditaments), but ownership of airspace and subsoil is limited by statute and case law.

-• Whether an object is a fixture (part of the land) or a chattel (personal property) depends on the degree and purpose of its annexation.
+• Whether an object is a fixture (part of the land) or a chattel (personal property) depends on the degree and, especially, the purpose of annexation.

 • The two legal estates are freehold (fee simple absolute in possession) and leasehold (term of years absolute).

-• Interests in land are lesser rights over another's land; only those listed in s.1(2) LPA 1925 can be legal (e.g., easements, mortgages).
-Others (e.g., restrictive covenants, trusts) are equitable.
+• Interests in land are lesser rights over another's land; only those listed in s.1(2) LPA 1925 can be legal (e.g., easements, profits, mortgages, rentcharges, rights of entry).
+Others (e.g., restrictive covenants, beneficial interests under trusts, estate contracts) are equitable.

-• Creation/transfer of equitable interests generally requires signed writing (s.53 LPA 1925 or s.2 LP(MP)A 1989), except for implied trusts.
+• Creation/transfer of equitable interests generally requires signed writing (s.53 LPA 1925 or s.2 LP(MP)A 1989), subject to implied trusts and proprietary estoppel.

 Key Terms and Concepts